duneroadrunner/SaferCPlusPlus/README.md

 Note that not all types are safe to share between threads.
 For example, because of its iterators, `mstd::vector<int>` is not safe to share between threads.
 (And neither is `std::vector<int>`.) `nii_vector<int>` on the other hand is.
 Trying to share the former using access requesters or immutable fixed pointers would result in a compile error.

+### TUserDeclaredAsyncPassableObj

+When passing an argument to a function that will be executed in another thread using the library, the argument must be of a type identified as being safe to do so.
+If not, a compiler error will be induced.
+The library knows which of its own types and the standard types are and aren't safely passable to another thread, but can't automatically deduce whether or not a user-defined type is safe to pass.
+So in order to pass a user-defined type, you need to "declare" that it is safely passable by wrapping it with the `us::TUserDeclaredAsyncPassableObj<>` template.
+Otherwise you'll get a compile error.
+A type that is safe to pass should have no indirect members (i.e. pointers/references) whose target is not protected by a thread-safety mechanism.
+(Mis)using `us::TUserDeclaredAsyncPassableObj<>` to indicate that a user-defined type is safely passable when that type does not meet these criteria could result in unsafe code.

+### TUserDeclaredAsyncShareableObj

-Access requesters and immutable fixed pointers know which of the library's types are safe to share.
-But they can't automatically deduce whether or not a user-defined type is safe to share.
+As with passing objects between threads, when using the library to share an object between threads, the object must be of a type identified as being safe to do so.
+If not, a compiler error will be induced.
+The library knows which of its own types and the standard types are and aren't safely shareable, but can't automatically deduce whether or not a user-defined type is safe to share.
 So in order to share a user-defined type, you need to "declare" that it is safely shareable by wrapping it with the `us::TUserDeclaredAsyncShareableObj<>` template.

-Otherwise you'll get a compile error.
-A type that is safe to share should have no `mutable` qualified members or indirect members (i.e. pointers/references) that are not protected by a thread-safety mechanism.
-And no member functions that access unprotected `mutable` or indirect members.
+As with objects that are passed between threads, a type that is safe to share should have no indirect members (i.e. pointers/references) whose target is not protected by a thread-safety mechanism.

+In addition, safely shareable types should not have any `mutable` qualified members that are not protected by a thread-safety mechanism.

+And currently, any type declared as safely shareable must also satisfy the criteria for being safely passable.
+That is, safe shareability must imply safe passability.

 (Mis)using `us::TUserDeclaredAsyncShareableObj<>` to indicate that a user-defined type is safely shareable when that type does not meet these criteria could result in unsafe code.

+### thread

+`mstd::thread` is just an implementation of `std::thread` that verifies that the arguments passed are of a type that is marked as safe to pass between threads.

+### async()

+`mstd::async()` is just an implementation of `std::async()` that verifies that the arguments passed are of a type that is marked as safe to share among threads.

 ### TAsyncSharedV2ReadWriteAccessRequester